 Goals galore is what football fans want to see!
 There have been some spectacular high scoring affairs in the history of the Euro Cup since its inception.
 In the 60-year history of the UEFA European Championship, there has never been a shortage of goals.

 The 2016 Euro Cup holds the record for most goals scored in a tournament (108 goals), while the 1976 tournament saw the most goals per scored (4.75 goals per game).
-Some of the records might be broken in the next tournament and you can check and see what The Pools Online Sportsbook has to say about that.
+Some of the records might be broken in the next tournament.

 But for now, let’s see which are the games with the most goals in Euro Cup history.